ebarkie/blackhole-threats/README.md

 Stand-alone BGP route server based on [GoBGP](https://github.com/osrg/gobgp) which downloads IPv4/v6 threat feeds on a periodic basis, summarizes them, and maintains them as routes.
-Routers can then iBGP peer with it and [blackhole](https://en.wikipedia.org/wiki/Black_hole_(networking)) these routes.
+Routers can then peer with it and [blackhole](https://en.wikipedia.org/wiki/Black_hole_(networking)) these routes.

 ## Usage